-This guide is intended for people who want to contribute to the code and documentation of the core COMPAS packages:
+This guide is intended for people who want to contribute to the code, documentation, and test coverage of the core COMPAS packages:

 Note, however, that the general procedure is applicable to all COMPAS package development.